Cost of living in Thailand

 Cost of hotel one bedroom per night 500 to 1000 baht 16 USD to 30 USD

 Hostel stays around 100 to 400 baht 3-12 USD per night in a dorm style

 Cost of alcohol.
 A cocktail will be anywhere from 100- 300 baht ( 3 USD to 10 USD) and a Chang or Leo beer will be 70-100 baht ( 2 USD to 3 USD).

 When I lived in the USA I worked full time while attending college at some points and had little money for extra expenses like hobbies, concerts, traveling around the US, and the list goes on.
 My lifestyle wasn't the most ideal, however I didn't know of anything different.
-I had never experienced a more affordable lifestyle and it is not to bash the US, but just to show you that the Thai lifestyle has brought me to a more financially secure spot.
-Whilst living in Thailand I also had to pay back my student loans and I could still pay my loan payments, go on weekend getaways, eat any food I wished, go to the gym, and visit the city.
+I had never experienced a more affordable lifestyle.

-The low cost of living is why Thailand is such an enjoyable experience for me and I know a lot of other expats here feel the same way.
-Hopefully travel will return to a more normal state and if you wish you can make this your reality too.
+There you have it!
+Those are the different styles of living and different costs of living in Thailand.
+For me specifically, I like the low cost of living.
+This is a big reason why Thailand is such an enjoyable experience for me and I know a lot of other expats here feel the same way.